Gingivitis (gum inflammation)

 In most cases, you can treat gingivitis at home by following good oral hygiene practices.
 These include:

-• brushing your teeth twice a day (first thing in the morning and before bed) with a fluoride toothpaste
+• gently brushing your teeth twice a day (first thing in the morning and before bed) with a fluoride toothpaste

 • using a soft or ultra-soft toothbrush – medium and hard toothbrushes can damage your gums and can be less effective at removing plaque